News and Events Menu

 “An oral cancer diagnosis can be devastating to a person’s quality of life,” Morlandt said.
 “At UAB Medicine’s Oral Oncology Clinic, our patients will work with multiple specialists who can meet all their oral cancer needs in one place.
 This does wonders for our patients and helps ease some of the burdens that come with this diagnosis.”

-UAB Head and Neck Oncology is part of the O’Neal Comprehensive Cancer Center at UAB, one of the original eight centers in the United States designated by the National Cancer Institute.
+UAB Head and Neck Oncology is part of the UAB O’Neal Comprehensive Cancer Center, one of the original eight centers in the United States designated by the National Cancer Institute.
 When patients are treated at an NCI-designated comprehensive cancer center, they benefit from access to the latest therapies, cutting-edge clinical trials and the expertise needed to treat their cancer.
 Because cancer care often involves multiple types of treatment delivered by various specialists at UAB and regionally, the O’Neal Comprehensive Cancer Center works to assist patients each step of the way by providing team-based care, as well as education, resources, scheduling assistance, and contact information for questions or concerns that may arise during or after treatment.

 “We realize that a cancer diagnosis is life-changing, and we admire the bravery and courage of each of our patients,” Morlandt said.
 “It is an honor to be able to care for them and walk alongside them during this difficult process.”